-Budget Screening Equality Impact Assessment Template 2018/19 - Service-Users nance & Resources - Revenues & Benefits - digital programme 2.
-EIA 22 Graham Bourne hat is the proposal?
-The Revenues & Benefits function is moving towards an on-line service as part of the Digital First programme to Proposal The proposed savings of £82,000 reflect the reduction in supplies and services costs and administrative resources as the programme is rolled out over the next three years.
-Over the three years there will be a shift that will mean an incremental reduction in face to face opening hours and eventually a reduction in telephone capacity.
-However if the digital programme is introduced effectively these changes should reflect the reduction in supplies and service as part of the Digital First programme. ghlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: Age (older people), Disability, Ethnicity, Child Poverty Any reduction in Benefit Administration capacity has the potential to impact on the speed and quality of the service and therefore must be delivered with improved efficiency in place.
+Budget Screening Equality Impact Assessment Template 2017/18 - Service-Users

+1. Service Area Finance & Resources - Revenues & Benefits - digital programme 2.
+EIA 22 3.
+Head of Service Graham Bourne What is the proposal?
+4. Budget Proposal The Revenues & Benefits function is moving towards an on-line service as part of the Digital First programme.
+The proposed savings of £0.082m reflect the reduction in supplies and services costs and administrative resources as the programme is rolled out over the next three years.
+Over the three years there will be a channel shift that will mean an incremental reduction in face to face opening hours and eventually a reduction in telephone capacity.
+However if the digital programme is introduced effectively these changes should reflect the change in customer demand.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified on the following characteristics: Age (older people), Disability, Ethnicity, Child Poverty Any reduction in Benefit Administration capacity has the potential to impact on the speed and quality of the service and therefore must be delivered with improved efficiency in place.
 The savings are designed around the implementation of digital services providing this efficiency.
 The Benefit customer base naturally encompasses those on low incomes and a high proportion of vulnerable customers.
 The programme to 2020 does not advocate that the service will be 100% digital and there will still be a telephone service and a limited face to face one.
 The service change needs to be supported and the Digital First programme recognises this.
 As explained below some groups may be less able to engage with a digital service.
-Mitigation and support is being designed to address the digital inclusion issues and to be effective this will include a requirement to build in equalities monitoring into the provision. aham Bourne The Revenues & Benefits function is moving towards an on-line service as part of the proposed savings of £82,000 reflect the reduction in supplies and services of the programme is rolled out over the next three years.
-Over the three if that will mean an incremental reduction in face to face opening hours and everage phone capacity.
-However if the digital programme is introduced effectively the tange in customer demand.
-The proportionate impacts identified on the following characteristics: Age (of the proportionate impacts identified on the following characteristics: Age (of the proportionate impacts identified on the following characteristics: The program at the service and therefore must be delivered with improved efficiency in place.
-The program at the service will be 100% digital and there will still be a telephone service and proportionate impacts to be supported and the Digital First programme recognises on the program and the program is the service.
-Mitigation and support is gital inclusion issues and to be effective this will include a requirement to build in the proportion of surface and requirement to build in the proper include a requirement to build in the proper includes a requirement to build in the properties and the properties and the properties and the program
+Mitigation and support is being designed to address the digital inclusion issues and to be effective this will include a requirement to build in equalities monitoring into the provision. implementation of digital services providing this efficiency.
+The Benefit customer those on low incomes and a high proportion of vulnerable customers.
+The prograthat the service will be 100% digital and there will still be a telephone service and service change needs to be supported and the Digital First programme recognise groups may be less able to engage with a digital service.
+Mitigation and support digital inclusion issues and to be effective this will include a requirement to build base naturally encompasses amme to 2020 does not advocate a limited face to face one.
+Thes this.
+As explained below so is being designed to address to